 Careers

-There are a variety of career opportunities for graduates of the Nutrition Program at Commonwealth University - Mansfield.
+There are a variety of career opportunities for graduates of the Nutrition Program at Commonwealth University.
 Graduates are currently working as clinical dietitians in hospitals and long-term care facilities; as managerial dietitians in food service and clinical nutrition management positions; as community nutritionists in outpatient clinics for health care companies and physicians' offices, at Women, Infants and Children clinics, in community fitness programs; as private practice dietitians and consultants; and as educators and researchers.
-The jobs mentioned above are only a sample of the potential careers open to students who major in Nutrition at CU - Mansfield.
+The jobs mentioned above are only a sample of the potential careers open to students who major in Nutrition at Commonwealth University.
 Other career options include:

 Potential Job Opportunities